What Are the Versatility Awards? And…What Is the Versatility Awards Program?

 There are Three Versatility awards:

-Seven venues of competition are: Conformation, Field, Hunt, Obedience/Rally, Tracking, Agility, and Other.
+The Six venues of competition are: Conformation, Field, Hunt, Obedience/Rally, Tracking, and Agility, plus an “other category” where new sports and activities are added on a trial basis.

-The GSPCA Versatility Certificate (VC) is awarded to a dog who has received at least 7 points from 3 of the 7 venues, including at least one 4 point or greater achievement from one of the categories.
+The Versatility Certificate (VC) is awarded to a dog who has received at least 7 points from 3 of the 7 categories, including at least one 4 point or greater achievement from one of the categories.
 Any of the 7 venues could contribute to the points, but at least one venue must include a 4 point or higher award.
-At least one point must come from the Field or Hunt categories (and can include the GSPCA RD or RDX certifications).
+At least one point must come from the Field or Hunt categories.

-The GSPCA Versatility Advanced Certificate (VCA) requires 11 points from 4 of the 7 venues, including at least two 4 point or higher achievements from two different categories.
-At Least one point must come from the field or Hunt categories (and can include the GSPCA RD or RDX certifications).
-Points can be earned from any of the 7 categories.
+The GSPCA Versatility Advanced Certificate (VCA) requires 11 points from 4 of the 7 venues, including at least two 4 point or higher achievements from the different categories.
+At least one point must come from the field or Hunt categories.
+Points can be earned from any of the 6 categories.
 Since four areas are required, some regard the VCA more difficult than the VCX.

 The GSPCA Versatility Certificate Excellent (VCX) is considered the TOP TITLE!
-This is the “original” program that started the Versatile awards!
+This is the “original” program that started the Versatile awards in 1998!
 It is not point based like the VC and the VCA.
-It requires a dog to achieve three titles from three of the following venues.
-At least one of the three venues must be either Hunt or Field – if not the dog must also achieve a minimum of a one point equivalent achievement (as listed in the table of points) from the Field or Hunt categories, and can include a GSPCA Water Test Certificate (other than the NRD):
+It requires a dog to achieve three titles from three of the following venues:

 - Champion (CH)